JPandoM/KotlinPlayground/README.md

 # KotlinPlayground with LibGDX

 This project uses [Gradle](https://gradle.org/) and integrates [LibGDX](https://libgdx.com/) - a cross-platform game development framework.
+It implements a simple bouncing ball game with a main menu navigation system.

 ## Build and Run